waynedsz/vouchBot/README.md

 1. Add the bot as an **admin** to your channel
 2. On first run, the bot creates and pins a counter message
 3. You forward messages into the channel
-4. If a forwarded message contains `vouch`, the counter increases
+4. If a forwarded message contains `vouch` or `thanks`, the counter increases
 5. If the bot restarts, it restores the count from the pinned message

 ---